Council tax Govtech council tax web forms accessibility statement

 Manchester City Council is committed to making its webforms as accessible as possible to all residents.

-Any non-compliances that require support to update by Govtech’s form supplier, Granicus, will have its status updated when further information is available.
+Any non-compliances that require support to update by Govtech’s form supplier, Netcall, will have its status updated when further information is available.

 Preparation of this accessibility statement

-The Govtech webforms were last tested in January 2024.
-The test was carried out by staff at Manchester City Council, testing a sample of the forms developed.
+The Govtech webforms were last tested in May 2025.
+The test was carried out by RNIB (Royal National Institute of Blind People) User Experience Team.